-High School Art My style of teaching art is designed to relate the wonders and joy of art to learning, not just about fine art, but about the world.
+High School Art, Sign Language My style of teaching art is designed to relate the wonders and joy of art to learning, not just about fine art, but about the world.
 Lessons incorporate the techniques and methods used in the fine arts with the concepts and knowledge needed to succeed in life.
 One of the magical facts about art is that there is no right or wrong.
 Once students understand this concept, their inhibitions and fears of failure seem to dissolve, and their willingness to travel to new heights becomes second nature.
 Both problem solving and creative thinking skills are naturally strengthened.
-My hope is that my students will develop a lifelong love of learning through art.
+My hope is that my students will develop a lifelong love of learning through art and in sign language.
+I grew up with deaf parents where sign language was my first language.
 I graduated Cum Laude from Louisiana Tech University.
 I also earned a masters degree with a Visual Art Focus from Bank Street-Parsons in New York City.
 I love to spend time with my sons and grandchildren.
 I have lived in The Woodlands for over thirty years and I love the wonderful opportunities living here offer.
 My favorite verses from the Bible are: Ecclesiastes 3:11 He has made everything beautiful in its time.
 Also, he has put eternity into man’s heart, yet so that he cannot find out what God has done from the beginning to the end.
 1 Corinthians 12:5-6 And there are varieties of service, but the same Lord; and there are varieties of activities, but it is the same God who empowers them all in everyone.

 Home Economics Instructor, Lunch Program Coordinator I grew up in Clear Lake City, just south of Houston close to the NASA Space Center.
 I graduated from Sam Houston State University with a Bachelor’s of Science degree in Psychology.
 After graduation I married my husband Keith and we moved back to Houston to be closer to family.
 I spent the next 10 years working for an Industrial/Organizational Psychology consulting firm which afforded me the opportunity to travel extensively in the Unites States.
 In 1997 our daughter Sarah was born and I was fortunate to become a stay home mom and work as a contractor from home starting in 1998.
 We now have three children, all of whom are Legacy Lions!
 Sarah has graduated from Legacy and is now a pre-med student at Baylor.
 In 2010, I was blessed to start working at Legacy and have worked in various capacities ever since.
 I consider all Legacy students as my kids and I’m blessed beyond measure to be with them every school day.
 I love teaching Home Ec. because it gives me a chance to share my love for cooking and all things related to the home with my students.
 My favorite scripture is Malachi 3:3, ”He will sit as a refiner and purifier of silver; he will purify the Levites and refine them like gold and silver” because it reveals so much about God’s character and His love for us.
 The silversmith knows his creation is ready when he can see his reflection in it!

-11th Grade English, FOIL I have been married to my wonderful husband for 7 years; we have two precious daughters, Clara and Emma Lou, and two feisty puppies.
+MS/HS Fine Arts Coordinator, FOIL Director, Broadcast Journalism I have a wonderful husband and three children: daughters Clara and Emma Lou, and son, Theodore.
 I grew up primarily in Texas and graduated from Texas A&M University in 2009.
 I started my teaching career in in public schools, but after hearing that Legacy was starting a high school in 2011, I knew I wanted to be a part of this ministry.
 I believe the marriage of parents and teachers to be effective in our mission to prepare our students for college and to raise them to be character witnesses for Christ.
 I am so thankful God led me to this school where learning can seamlessly coexist with a love for Jesus and one another.
-My goal for the classroom is for students to appreciate God’s gift of language and the need to practice communication skills so that we can use them to bring honor and glory to God.
-A scripture I love, especially in the classroom, is Ephesians 4:29: “Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen.”
+This summer I graduated from Western Governors University with an M.Ed. degree.
+My goal is to faithfully follow Ephesians 4:29: “Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen.”

 Di Anna Ferebee